deyvidholz/nestjs-jwt/README.md

 docker logs -f postgres
 ```

-Go to http://localhost:5433 to acces pgadmin UI.
+Go to http://localhost:5433 to access pgadmin UI.

 ## Running the app